 According to Islam, marriage is considered to be a legal contract between two people (a man and a woman) aiming to safeguard the rights of both the couple and the children.
 For two people to get married in UAE, they first of all need to register the marriage in a Sharia court for ensuring all the legal requirements of getting married in UAE.
 Contact top Law firms in Dubai, Sharjah, Abu Dhabi, UAE.

-Can Expatriates Get Married In UAE?
+Can Expatriates / foreigners get Married in Dubai UAE?

 Yes, expatriates are allowed to get married in UAE and they do get married in UAE.
 However, there are certain rules and regulation for the expatriates to get married in UAE which depends upon their nationality or religion.
 Get a free consultation from family lawyers UAE.